minho42/blog/public/posts/node-curl-with-redis-cache/index.md

 just wanted to use redis locally and came up with this simple idea

-provided node.js and redis are installed on your macos
+assumes node.js and redis are installed on your macos

 [github repo](https://github.com/minho42/curl-with-redis-cache)